smartcontractkit/blockchain-developer-hub/data/pages/ship.md

 title: Shipping your first dApp
 ---

-By now you are likely to have consumed some of the content from the learn section or maybe even have participated in your first hackathon.
-Participating in workshops is great, but taking the first step towards building your first dApp can be difficult.
+By now, you are likely to have consumed some of the content from the Learn section, or maybe even participated in your first hackathon.
+Participating in workshops is great, but taking the leap to building your first dApp can be difficult.

 Why now?
-The world is slowly realizing the importance and benefits of permissionless data, that is, data that is not owned by a few large players, but rather decentralized and transparent.
-While it’s still early in the blockchain development world, building applications is the best way we can ensure the community and ecosystem moves forward, and for you to participate in the great innovation of web3.
+The world is slowly realizing the importance and benefits of permissionless data—that is, data that is not owned by a few large players, but is rather decentralized and transparent.
+While it’s still early in the world of blockchain development, building applications is the best way we can help the community and ecosystem move forward, and give you the chance to participate in Web3.

 ### Here are some pointers to keep in mind:

-- Play to your strengths: If you are particularly skilled in one area, focus on that.
+- **Play to your strengths**.
+If you are particularly skilled in one area, focus on that.
 For example, if you are backend-focused and don’t have a ton of frontend experience, choose tools that have out-of-box boilerplate templates, such as Moralis.
 This will help you iterate faster and ship sooner.
 You can brush up on other skills later.

-- Build your team: if you are participating in an event, seek out teammates in the event’s forums.
-Like you, other participants will look for complimentary skills to strengthen the effort.
+- **Build your team**.
+If you are participating in an event, seek out teammates in the event’s forums.
+Like you, other participants will look for complimentary skills to strengthen their efforts.
 If you are building outside of an event, create a project roster to attract others.
 Places like [devpost](https://devpost.com/software) are great for this.

-- Use boring solutions.
-Dan McKinley lay some wise words on us in his [Choose Boring Technology](https://mcfunley.com/choose-boring-technology) post.
+- **Use boring solutions**.
+Dan McKinley has some wise words for us in his [Choose Boring Technology](https://mcfunley.com/choose-boring-technology) post.
 If you come across a problem while building your dApp, it’s likely that others before you have come across it and have found a solution that works well.
   To iterate faster, choose those solutions.
-The Ecosystem Map is a great place to learn about all the products in the blockchain space.
+The [Ecosystem Map](https://www.figma.com/proto/U6iAHSsDlqoJfOaNwRigeO/Ecosystem-Tools-Map?page-id=0%3A1&node-id=2%3A1242&viewport=264%2C48%2C0.68&scaling=scale-down) is a great place to learn about all the products in the blockchain space.

 ## Stack

-Before choosing the stack for your project, in addition to your specific strengths & end-goals, you will also want to consider important factors such as community size, support, and documentation.
+Before choosing the stack for your project, in addition to your specific strengths and end-goals, you will also want to consider important factors such as community size, support, and documentation.
 Generally, you will want to choose the stack that allows you to iterate and ship faster.
 You can focus on optimizations later.

 For smart-contract coding, you should choose the language you feel most comfortable with.
-Use this reference to get started.
+Use this reference table to get started.

 <table>